Bhattacharya-Lab/DisCovER/README.md

 ```
 The first-ranked predicted 3D model will be named as `seq_model1.pdb` and the corresponding alignment file is named as `top1.fasta`.

+### Generating input files from Query sequence

+### Generating template libraries

 ## Data

 - The template library can be found [here](data/FRAGFOLD_150.txt)
 - The benhcmark datasets along with input files can be found [here](data/CASP12_13_FM.txt)
 - DisCovER predicted first-ranked 3D full-length models can be found [here](data/CASP12_13_FM.txt)

+## Cite
+If you find DisCovER useful, please cite our paper at bioRxiv: